-When and Where was he Born?
+When and Where was H.G.
+Wells Born?

 21st September 1866, Bromley, Kent, England.

 Herbert George Wells was the son of an unsuccessful tradesman.
 His mother was a Housekeeper at Uppark House in West Sussex from 1880 to 1892

 Local schools.
 Apprenticed to a draper.